johnkit/ace3p-production/doc/notes/macosInstall.md

-# CMB Modelbuilder Install Instructions
+# CMB Modelbuilder Install Instructions for macOS

 The CMB modelbuilder application can be used to create ACE3P input files from data entered in form-style attribute panels.